 The exact date of foundation of the monastery is unknown; however there is mention of its existence as early as the 14th century.
 In 1549 the monastery was burned down by marauding Tartars, who regularly raided the lands of Galicia which at the time was under the rule of Poland.
 Later in the 16th century a nobleman by the name Alexander Llagodovsky, restored the monastery after he claimed a miraculous healing of his ailments.
 According to legend, he built a church upon the ruins of the monastery at the site where he found an icon of the Blessed Mother Mary Protectress, which is now kept in the monastery.

 In 1648, the Monastery was burned again by the Tartars, and was restored for a second time in the 18th century.
 The religious centre remained closed for a period of time during the rule of the Austrian Empire.
-It later was again revived only to be shut down again by the Soviet emperors in the early 20th century, pursuing an anti-religious policy which erased religious expression and sites from the public lives of Ukrainians up until the fall of the Soviet Empire at the beginning of the 1990s.
-Today the monastery has returned to its position as an epicenter of religious culture in the region of Lviv, and its historical and cultural values are now being brought by to life through communitarian initiatives and projects such as this one.
+It later was again revived only to be shut down again by the Soviet authorities in the early 20th century, pursuing an anti-religious policy which erased religious expression and sites from the public lives of Ukrainians up until the fall of the Soviet Union at the beginning of the 1990s.
+Today the monastery has returned to its position as an epicenter of religious culture in the region of Lviv, and its historical and cultural values are now being rejuvenated through communitarian initiatives and projects such as this one.

 The sprawling religious compound contains a wooden church, a massive monastic complex, fortress-like walls, and an old bell-tower and a church which dates back to 1548.
 The old church incorporates antique frescoes as well as several religious relics and precious paintings.